-Scrutiny Panel RA AG Deliver a new website that increases online transactional services year on year Resources Following the go live in March the website continues to be of page and a new compact home page layout developed.
-A nare made across the main website, modern.gov and also the Work is nearly complete on a solution called FixMyStreet to and tracked online.
-The number of online transactions at the end of Quarter 2 respectively. new facility for searches has been imple Rutland Information Service. allow highways and environmental h olemented so that sear rches Improve Staff Satisfaction scores based on our staff survey compared to March 2015 baseline Resources The staff survey closed on the 6 th October.
-The results are staff satisfaction with the original survey conducted in March • will be used to compa are Deliver against the actions and targets identified within Resources

-Actions and targets from the Workforce Development Strategy are currently being monitored and an initial report on
+Scrutiny Panel RAG Deliver a new website that increases online transactional services year on year Resources Following the go live in March the website continues to be developed.
+A review has been carried out on the use of the home page and a new compact home page layout developed.
+A new facility for searches has been implemented so that searches are made across the main website, modern.gov and also the Rutland Information Service.
+Work is nearly complete on a solution called FixMyStreet to al and tracked online. low highways and environmental health issues t o be reported The number of online transactions at the end of Quarter 2 remains 79.
+Improve Staff Satisfaction scores based on our staff survey compared to March 2015 baseline Resources The staff survey closed on the 6 th October.
+The results are now being collated and analysed and will be used to compare staff satisfaction with the original survey conducted in March 2015.
+Deliver against the actions and targets identified within our Workforce Development Strategy Resources Actions and targets from the Workforce Development Strategy progress is currently planned for Quarter 3 of this year. v are currently being monitored and an initial rep ort on